Camila Cabello Solo After Fifth Harmony, Says She Felt Sexualized In Girl Group

 She said, “If you want to share that with people, that’s amazing.
 I love that.
 Look at Rihanna.
 She’s so sexy.
 She comes from Planet Sexy.
 I worship her.
 I really, really do.”

 It’s not shocking that Camila feels this way.
 Although Fifth Harmony started off as your everyday tween sensation in 2012, as each member neared adulthood, the group became become more sexually focused.
-Though this change brought about criticism from parents concerned about the group’s sexy image being marketed to young teens, it has definitely paid off, career wise because, as Camila noted, “sex sells.”
+Though this change brought about criticism from parents concerned that the group’s sexy image was being marketed to young teens, it has definitely paid off, career wise because, as Camila noted, “sex sells.”

 This tour y’all ???????? #727TourCologne